Temple for Jerusalem

 Rabbinic, Christian and Muslim procreative priesthoods of married men have a vested interest foremost in the guidance of their communities, as defined by family norms, and have little interest or capacity to accommodate the needs of the celibate male (and female) minority.

-The verses in question, Leviticus 18.22 and 20.13 “ ‘If a man has sexual relations with a male as one does with a woman, both of them have done what is detestable.
+The verses in question, Leviticus 18.22 and 20.13 “ ‘If a man has sexual relations with a male/mankind (Hebrew: person) as one does with a woman, both of them have done what is detestable.
 They are to be put to death; their blood will be on their own heads.”

-These verses are presently interpreted as a spiritual ban on homosexual behaviour.
-But this is a procreative interpretation, as homosexual practising eunuch males do not have sex with women.
-I suggest that these verses do not apply exclusively to homosexual males.
-They can only apply to procreative men who abuse other men, homosexual/eunuchs or celibate males, reinforcing the verses' purpose, to protect vulnerable males in their dealings with overtly dominant men.
+These verses are presently interpreted as a spiritual ban on same gender behaviour.
+But this is a procreative interpretation, as practising eunuch males are never intimate with women.
+It's suggested that these verses do not apply exclusively to male on male intimacy.
+They seemingly can apply to dominant men abusing other men, eunuchs, celibate males and boys (people), reinforcing the verses' purpose, to protect vulnerable people in their dealings with overtly dominant men.

-Passive males may desire the strength of dominant men, but the ethical responsibility is placed on the man to not act abusively.
-This interpretation serves to elevate the special protected status of the passive male in their search for monastic enlightenment, away from carnal desire, which ultimately benefits society at large.
-Much has been recorded of eunuch status in ancient Greek, Roman, Mesopotamian, Jewish, early Christian and Muslim law, but has since been suppressed by procreative interpretation, leading to religious/spiritual self-righteousness based on socio/sexual behaviour.
+The ethical responsibility seems placed on the dominant to not act abusively.
+This interpretation serves to elevate the special protected status of gentle males in their search for monastic enlightenment, away from carnal desire, which ultimately benefits society at large.
+Much has been recorded of eunuch status, but has since been suppressed by procreative interpretation, leading to potential religious/spiritual self-righteousness based on socio/status behaviour.

-Further, the Levitical verses are also aimed at procreative men in relation to other males, as typically, in the ancient world, only men who practiced procreative behaviour, were called men, while youths and eunuchs were excluded from this title.
+Further, the Levitical verses seem aimed at procreative men in relation to other males, as typically, in the ancient world, only men who practiced procreative behaviour, were called men, while youths and eunuchs were excluded from this title.

-I suggest that disinterested celibate eunuchs have the ability to understand, discuss and negotiate the universal needs of the various procreative communities, when they compete for resources.
+It's suggested that disinterested celibate eunuchs have the ability to understand, discuss and negotiate the universal needs of the various procreative communities, when competing for resources.
 The vested interests of procreative priests, in direct relationship to their communities, has been unhelpful for inter-faith relationships, especially when validating the ambitions of over-zealous political leaders, inclined to oppress rival communities.

 Angelic versus Demonic impulses.